THE BEST GRAVEL WHEELS

 Easton’s EA90 AX gravel bike wheelset is built around the company’s Vault hubset.
 It’s solid, smooth rolling, and relatively quiet, almost unnoticeable, coasting over loose dirt or gravel surfaces.

-The Easton Vault rear hub doesn’t engage or spin up as quickly as what I experience on HED’s Emporia GA Performance wheelset.
+The Easton Vault rear hub doesn’t engage or spin up as quickly as what I experienced on HED’s Emporia GA Performance wheelset.
 This makes the EA90 AX a bit less responsive to accelerations and, while about 80 grams slimmer, it’s not as good on shorter, punchy climbs.

-The EA90 AX wheels come with durable, pre-installed strips that appear to be molded to the rims.
+The EA90 AX wheels come with durable, pre-installed rim strips that appear to be molded to the rims.
 With the multiple tire changes I made on these and other rims, the Eastons clearly held up the best and would make your life easier if you changed out your tires frequently.

 My scale had these wheels at 1579 grams, including the aforementioned strips, below others and Easton’s own 1625g claimed weight.
 You don’t see that happen often.
 At 19.8mm deep and 28.2 mm outside width, they are both shallower (by about 3mm) and narrower (2mm) than the HED upgrade gravel wheels.
 Neither of those measurements matters to this Easton gravel bike wheelset’s performance as much as its inside width, which, like the others in this review, comes in right around 25mm, specifically 24.8mm with my calipers.